SERG-Delft/ml4se-offside/README.md

 # ML4SA

+## Current Progress
+We have extracted the code2vec model to generate vectors which our model will use.
+A small example can be seen in the custom_code2vec branch.
+We plan to use theses vectors like described in DeepBugs paper (instead of generating vector from specific parts of code, we go for the whole method).

+We are also working on generating a dataset.
+Currently we can produce code that mutates code regarding AND and OR statements.
+These are in turn made into ContextPaths (that is readable by code2vec).
+The code is currently in JavaExtractor branch.

 ## Description:
 Replicate the Deep Bugs paper covered in the first lecture and combine it with Code2Vec and explore the benefits of other NN architectures.
 We plan on picking 2-3 types of bugs and create a model that can indicate how likely a piece of code (single function) is to contain any of those bugs.
 The bugs we are currently looking at are:

 - Missing (or unnecessary) negation
 - Mixed and/or operators